trueheart78/trueheart78.com/index.md

 ---
 ![Taylor Swift][taylor-love-gif]

-My name is Josh and I'm a full time software developer. :desktop_computer:
+Hi!
+I'm Josh and I'm a full time software developer. :desktop_computer:

 I love to love people, and I want the best for everyone. :sparkling_heart: